Enterprise Holdings and Brompton Bikes pilot mobility hub

 Find out more

-Imperial staff who work at the South Kensington Campus are now being invited to apply to join the scheme by completing the Mobility Hub survey by 11 April.
+Imperial staff who work at the South Kensington Campus are now being invited to apply to join the scheme by completing the Mobility Hub survey.
 The survey responses will be used for research and to determine eligibility for the trial.
 Staff who do not wish to join the Mobility Hub trial are encouraged to complete the survey anyway to support Imperial research into sustainable transport.

 The surveys will focus on travel habits, behaviours, motivations and perceived barriers to sustainable transport options.
 They will also help to attempt to understand if and how an intervention, such as a mobility hub, can increase modal shifts to sustainable and healthy modes of travel, and if such an intervention can reduce car ownership in the long run.